Booleans

 simply that the first comparison is simply not false.

-Anyways we go on to learn that None
+Anyways we go on to learn that None is a special keyword in Python to

 Functions are also always truthy, which has the odd side effect that if you forget to put parentheses at the end of the

-name of a function, it will silently always return True
+name of a function, it will silently always return True.

 Lists and Tuples